fbpx

 IRS Final Notice

 Receiving a Letter 1058 should get your attention.
-It’s a final warning before the IRS exercises its right to start seizing your assets.
+It’s a final warning before the IRS exercises its right to start seizing your assets due to seriously delinquent tax debt.
 The good news is you have 30 days from the issue date to make things right, and you have options beyond just paying the full balance.

 What the IRS wants most is engagement.
 If you’re willing to show them you’re trying to do the right thing, good things can happen, and your assets won’t be seized.